What is a Verb?

 - Irregular Verbs

-A verb that forms its past simple and past participle by adding -ed to the base form is called a regular verb.
+A regular verb forms its past simple and past participle by adding -ed to the base form.

 | Base Form | Past Simple | Past Participle |